-My name is Sofia Varino and I am a feminist academic and writer currently based in Berlin.
+I am a feminist academic and writer based in Berlin.

-My research has been published in the peer-reviewed journals Women's Studies Quarterly, Feral Feminisms, International Journal of Critical Cultural Studies, and is forthcoming in Somatechnics and in the book collection Feminist Food Studies: Exploring Intersectionality by Women's Press, Canada.
-In parallel with my academic research, I work on intersdiciplinary projects across media, performance, poetry and the digital humanities.
+My work has been published in the peer-reviewed journals Women's Studies Quarterly, Feral Feminisms, International Journal of Critical Cultural Studies, and is forthcoming in the European Journal of Women's Studies, Somatechnics, and in the book collection Feminist Food Studies: Exploring Intersectionality by Women's Press, Canada.
+In parallel with my academic research, I work on intersdiciplinary projects across media, experimental narrative, performance and the digital humanities.
 Current projects include the Radical Encounter podcast with Patricia Silva, the NYC Feminist Film Week at Anthology Film Archives, and Harmattan Theater, an environmental performance collective where I am associate director.
 My poetry has appeared in various magazines and periodicals and I received an Underground Poet of the Year Award in 2002.
-My chapbook Natural Language is forthcoming from dancing girl press in Fall 2017.
+My chapbook Natural Language was published in 2018 by dancing girl press & studio.